alexgarbi10/photoApp/README.md

 ``` $ npm test ```

-This command is used for linting.
-For more information about the linting tool used, refer to this page: https://eslint.org/
+This command is used for linting both frontend and backend apps.
+For more information about the linting tool used (and the configuration files), refer to this page: https://eslint.org/